hibbitts-design/.github/profile/README.md

 [![GitHub Streak](https://github-readme-streak-stats-cyan-nine.vercel.app?user=paulhibbitts)](https://git.io/streak-stats)

 ## Additional services provided
 While all my open-source tools are freely available for anyone to use and benefit from, I also offer professional services for teams or organizations seeking personalized support.
 Drawing on experience from over 140 software projects spanning 25 years of professional consulting, these services help create better outcomes and experiences with open content publishing.
-Sound of interest?
-[Contact me](https://hibbittsdesign.org/contact.html) or send a note to [paul@hibbittsdesign.org](mailto:paul@hibbittsdesign.org).
+See the [Services page](https://hibbittsdesign.org/services.html) for details, or [Contact me](https://hibbittsdesign.org/contact.html) or send a note to [paul@hibbittsdesign.org](mailto:paul@hibbittsdesign.org).

 ## Supporting my projects